2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 9/2/2026 - 12:08 AM

+I realized that I have two diff kind of dep. the org depedendencies and the AWS dependencies.
+Two different things at two levesl.
+The specific resources you deploy may have depedencies on each ohther as well as the underlying resouces.
+You have to distinguish between the type depedencies and the individual resource dependencise.
+Another architectural refactor.
+I also broke down compound resources into individual resources with dependencies.
+I have a new kind of resource coming to deal with the customized actions.

+🟢 Change dependency file in deployer to point to org dependencies

+🟢 Add individual network resources with correct types.
+   - need vpc, etc. in ami account to complete ami deployment

+🟢 Ec2 Instances to create amis - a work in progress but ome have been deployed.
+Customizing the rest.

+🟢 AMIs - same as above work in progress

+🟢 Added a validator to show nodes that are at the wrong level in the tracker.
+Want to auto remove those next.

+🟢 Fix error with tracker loggging and error on every tracker logging error which flooded the logs.

+🟢 The xml tracker is the most deviant project it messed up multipel times and I had to restore it.

+🟢 Had to delete some incorrectly deployed resources

 ## 9/1/2026 - 12:52 AM

 Not sure why it took me so long to figure this out or make the neccessary chnage.
 Major XML restructuring but minimal changes otherwise.